 logging-and-metrics cluster is different since, as an ECE admin, you likely want to provide users with access to the cluster in

 order to troubleshoot issues without your assistance, for example.
 In order to manage access to that cluster, you can configure roles that

 will provide access to the relevant indices, map those to users, and manage access to Kibana by leveraging the Elastic security

 integration with your authentication provider, such as LDAP, SAML, or AD.
-To configure one of those security realms, see
+To configure one of those security realms, check

 LDAP, Active Directory or SAML.